Skip to main content

 The little ones need fed so make sure you bring enough sterlisied water, liquid good and baby milk for your journey!

-We understand these items may be over 100ml so we might ask you to open the containers and let us screen the contents.
+You can carry liquids in containers of up to two litres so bring what you need, just be aware that we might ask you to open the containers and let us screen the contents.